konnov/protocols-made-fun/_posts/2025-06-07-lean-epfd-completeness.md

 ### 2.2.
 Partial synchrony

 The algorithm is designed to work under partial synchrony.
-Unfortunately, [the book][DP2011] does not give us a precise definition of what it means.
-So we go back to the paper [Dwork, Lynch, and Stockmeyer][DLS88] who introduced partial synchrony.
+Unfortunately, [DP2011][] does not give us a precise definition of what it means.
+So we go back to the paper [Dwork, Lynch, and Stockmeyer][DLS88] (DLS88) who introduced partial synchrony.
 There are several kinds of partial synchrony in the paper.
-We choose the one that is probably the most commonly used nowadays: There is a period of time called global stabilization time (GST), after which every correct process
+We choose the one that is probably the most commonly used nowadays:
-$p$ receives a message from a correct process $q$ no later than
-$\mathit{MsgDelay}$ time units after it was sent by $q$.
-Both $\mathit{GST}$ and
+There is a period of time called global stabilization time (GST), after which every correct process $p$ receives a message from a correct process $q$ no later than $\mathit{MsgDelay}$ time units after it was sent by $q$.
+Both
-$\mathit{GST}$ are unknown to the processes, and may change from run to run.
-It is also important to fix the guarantees about the messages that were sent before
-$\mathit{GST}$.
-We assume that they are received by $\mathit{GST} +
+$\mathit{GST}$ and $\mathit{GST}$ are unknown to the processes, and may change from run to run.
+It is also important to fix the guarantees about the messages that were sent before $\mathit{GST}$.
+We assume that they are received by
-\mathit{MsgDelay}$ the latest.
+$\mathit{GST} + \mathit{MsgDelay}$ the latest.

 Now we can write a formal definition of what it means for a message to be received on time under partial synchrony: